animagus12/spambot/README.md

 ### How to use:

 ## Step 1
-Install a IDE(i.e PyCharm, VisualStudio or anything similar)
+Install a IDE for python.(i.e PyCharm, VisualStudio or anything similar)

 ## Step 2
 Install autogui